 - Room temperature and pressure

 With inert carrier gases such as Ar and N2, pure metal nanoparticles are produced with surfaces free from (organic) contaminants.
-By generating nanoparticles on demand, VSParticle allow you to incorporate nanoparticles directly into your end product without worrying about handling, storage and stability (oxidation).
+By generating nanoparticles on demand, VSPARTICLE allows you to incorporate nanoparticles directly into your end product without worrying about handling, storage and stability (oxidation).
 The produced nanoparticles are directly incorporated into the next process step or applied in a product by, for example, impaction, electrostatic precipitation or diffusion.
 This way the unique physical properties of the nanoparticles are directly available in the product.
 The carrier gas can simply be recycled by passing it through a filter and used again, minimizing the environmental impact of the process.
 Because no waste streams are produced, spark ablation is uniquely suitable for integration into (existing) production processes.

 Particle growth is determined by a physical process that allows the mean size of the nanoparticles to be controlled from several atoms to tens of nanometers, by modifying flow and energy input in an intuitive manner.
-Due to the high temperature in the spark (>20.000K), there is no practical limit to the materials that can be processed.
+Because of the high temperature in the spark (>20.000K), there is no practical limit to the materials that can be processed.
 In the most basic form, the material is an elemental metal.